MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-tableau.md

 ## Enabling application proxy for Tableau

 Application proxy supports the OAuth 2.0 Grant Flow, which is required for Tableau to work properly.
-This means that there are no longer any special steps required to enable this application, other than configuring it by following the publishing steps below.
+This means that there are no longer any special steps required to enable this application, other than configuring it by following the publishing steps.

 ## Publish your applications in Azure